aaron-grau/curic/full-stack-project/readings/peer-reviews.md

 ## Structure

 You will be assigned two different fellow students to pair with.
-You will meet each for 30 min.
+You will meet with each for 30 min.
 Follow the below framework for each pairing:
   * Share your reviewer on your google doc [grading spreadsheet][peer-review-form]
   * First 15 min: review each other site's and fill out the spreadsheet